chriswailes/compiler-examples/kazoo/chapter 4/Chapter4-old.md

 		end
 	end

 The translate methods will emit IR for that AST node along with all the things it depends on, and they all return an LLVM Value object.
-The {RLTK::CG::Value} class represents a "Static Single Assignment (SSA) register" or "SSA value" in LLVM.
+The {RCGTK::Value} class represents a "Static Single Assignment (SSA) register" or "SSA value" in LLVM.
 The most distinct aspect of SSA values is that their value is computed as the related instruction executes, and it does not get a new value until (and if) the instruction re-executes.
 In other words, there is no way to "change" an SSA value.
 For more information you can read the Wikipedia article on [Static Single Assignment](http://en.wikipedia.org/wiki/Static_single_assignment_form) - the concepts are really quite natural once you grok them.

-The last bit of setup is to tell the JIT to create a new {RLTK::CG::Module}, {RLTK::CG::Builder}, and symbol table when it is initialized.
+The last bit of setup is to tell the JIT to create a new {RCGTK::Module}, {RCGTK::Builder}, and symbol table when it is initialized.

 	def initialize
 		# IR building objects.